 We believe students need teachers, social media companies and politicians to part of the solution, not part of the problem.

-Imagine if more school communities like the Maine-Endwell School District in New York hosted a student-run DigCitSummit?
+Imagine if more school communities like the Maine-Endwell School District in New York who hosted a student-led DigCitSummit?
 Students, parents, teachers, administrators, local business and thought leaders and politicians could work together to actively change the narrative around technology and social media use.
 The Positively Social documentary was created to show at the Maine-Endwell DigCitSummit as a way to extend the conversation beyond the fear-based approach around tech and students.

 Instead of focusing on ‘don’t do this,’ the Maine-Endwell school community is committed to students solving real problems in local, global and digital communities.
 Their positive approach reminds us that we need more opportunities for students to take the lead just like Natalie Hampton, the student app creator of Sit With Us which was inspired by her own bullying experience in middle school.